 3. Recessed or Surface mount?

 A lot of people assume that non-recessed under cabinet lights will have fixtures jutting out unattractively from underneath the cabinets.
 This really isn’t the case –most of the surface-mount options are so thin that you’d have to literally stick your head underneath the cabinet and look up to see the actual fixture.
 The good news is that it’s hard to go wrong on this decision.
-If you absolutely love the seamless look of recessed lighting – even when it’s hidden – check out the recessed under cabinet lights (but keep in mind that all of the recessed options are also puck lights).

-There’s a much larger selection of surface mount under cabinet lights.
 The most low-profile surface mount under cabinet lights are the Microfluorescent T4 Light Fixtures.
 The Xenon Line Voltage Thin Under Cabinet Task Lights are also very low-profile and are some of our most popular under cabinet lights.
 Our VP, Chris Johnson, actually installed these into his home.
 Check out his blog post to see before and after pictures if you’re interested.

 The FAQs tab on our under cabinet lighting page has some really helpful information to explain the options even further.
 Good luck installing your under cabinet lights, and don’t forget to tell us how it goes!
 Comment on this post with any questions and/or post your photos of your recent lighting project on our Facebook page.